Become a Clinical Medical Assistant to work alongside MDs, PAs, and NPs

 ACC’s Clinical Medical Assistant program offers a comprehensive learning experience through classroom instruction followed by an off-site externship.
 Designed for busy adults, classes are held in the evenings or on Saturdays.

-After successfully passing the classroom component of the two courses, students will be assigned to an externship site to work alongside a practicing Medical Assistant or nurse to hone new found skills.
+After successfully passing the classroom component of the two courses, students will be assigned to an externship site to to complete 160 hours working alongside a practicing Medical Assistant or nurse to hone new found skills.
 Students work with the instructor for proper placement at a location preferable to the student when possible.

 Students will learn how to assist with routine and specialty office examinations.
 Students will learn the skills needed in the clinical medical assisting profession including, patient rooming, vital signs, collecting and testing specimen,EKG, proper techniques and safety concepts when administering oral and injectable medications, and the daily operations of the medical office.
 Must enroll simultaneously in CEMDCA 1013 Medical Terminology Internet course.
 Must pass both CEMDCA 1017 and CEMDCA 1013 with a grade of 75 or higher to enroll in CEMDCA 1060 (Externship course).